JeonghunLee/JeonghunLee.github.io/docs/project_technical_skills.md

 <br/>

-??? note "About OMAP Experience and NDA Constraints"
+??? warning "About OMAP Experience and NDA Constraints"
     Although I have in-depth practical experience with TI OMAP-based systems,
     the level of detail publicly documented here is intentionally limited.